darylste/darylste/README.md

-# Hi there 👋
+# Hi, I'm Daryl.

 ## About Me

-I'm Daryl, a Junior Developer, studying Web and Mobile Development at the City of Glasgow College.
+I'm a Junior Developer currently expanding my back-end knowledge.
+When not working on my own projects I am studying HND Web Development at the City of Glasgow College.

 ## Current Projects